zackees/digital-ocean-cluster/README.md

 # Pre-requesits

-You will need to have an ssh key registered with digital ocean.
+  * You will need to have an ssh key registered with digital ocean.
 This key must also be in your ~/.ssh folder.
+  * You will need to have the doctl binary installed in your path.

 TODO: Make a more minimal example